Car air conditioner compressor clutch not engaging

 BAD MOVE.
 At that point you’re running the compressor with little to no oil.
-You may get it to accept a charge, but you may have already damaged the compressor.
+You may get it to accept a charge, but you may have already damaged the compressor before the system reaches full charge.
 NEVER try to bypass the low pressure switch.
 Doing so will force the compressor to run with inadequate oil and can destroy the compressor.

 Connect the recharging kit to the low pressure (suction) port.
 The low pressure tubing is always a larger diameter than the high pressure line.
 Plus, the DIY kit fitting will only attach to the low pressure port.
 Turn the key to the RUN position and turn the blower fan to HI.
 Turn the AC to MAX to start the radiator fans.
 Then start adding refrigerant.

 If your vehicle is an orifice tube system, the refrigerant gas will flow through one of the open compressor reed valves and into the condenser coil.
 The radiator fans will cause the refrigerant to condense and turn back into a liquid.
 It won’t be under pressure since the compressor isn’t running.
 But chances are some of it will still reach the orifice tube and flow into the evaporator coil.
 With the blower fan running, any liquid that enters the evaporator will boil and turn back into a gas.
 After a few minutes, you may be able to build up enough pressure to close the low pressure switch.
 So try starting the engine and checking the compressor.